solo-io/gloo-docs/gloo/docs/user_guides/basic_routing_console.md

 rule is working correctly, you should now see 3 columns in the Veterinarians table.

     ![petclinic Vet New](../petclinic_vet_new.png "Petclinic Vet New")

+## Summary

+This guide hopefully gave you a taste for how Gloo Enterprise can help you solve some of your challenges.
+Please look at the rest of our documentation for more information on using Gloo.